Plan Metadata References

 These references apply to flow tasks in the plan run.

-Enter the following, after which you can see the two-letter codes for the flow tasks that have already executed in the current plan run:
+Enter the following, after which you can see the two-letter codes for the flow tasks that have already been executed in the current plan run:

 $flow_ax.